mekanika/skematic/README.md

 ### Sub-schema

-A property can be formatted to another schema (essentially, a complex object), or array of schema.
+A property can be formatted to another model (essentially, a complex object), or array of models.

 ```js
 // A "post" would have comments made up of `owner_id, body`